rabbitmq/rabbitmq-website/site/install-rpm.md

 In order to use the Yum repository, a `.repo` file (e.g. `rabbitmq.repo`) has to be added under the `/etc/yum.repos.d/` directory.
-The contents of the file will vary slightly between distributions (e.g. CentOS Stream, CentOS 8, CentOS 7 or OpenSUSE).
+The contents of the file will vary slightly between distributions (e.g. CentOS Stream 9, CentOS Stream 8, or OpenSUSE).

 #### Red Hat 8, CentOS 8, Modern Fedora Releases

-The following example sets up a repository that will install RabbitMQ and its Erlang dependency from Cloudsmith, and targets **CentOS 8**.
-The same repository definition **can be used by recent Fedora releases**.
+The following example sets up a repository that will install RabbitMQ and its Erlang dependency from Cloudsmith, and targets **CentOS Stream 8**.
+The same repository definition **can be used by recent Fedora releases** and CentOS Stream 9.

 <pre class="lang-ini">
 # In /etc/yum.repos.d/rabbitmq.repo